AMMI-2024/mlops-course/7day/lab/day7_tasks.md

 In this part, you'll fetch weather data from an API, process it, save it to a local file.

 1. **Fetch Weather Data**:
-   - Create an account on [OpenWeather API](https://openweathermap.org/api) and get your API key.
+   - Create an account on [Visual Crossing](https://www.visualcrossing.com/) and get your API key.
-   - Create a task that fetches weather data for a specific city (e.g., London) using the OpenWeather API.
+   - Create an Airflow task that fetches weather data for a specific city (e.g., London) using the Visual Crossing API.
    - Save the fetched temperature data into XCom.

 2. **Process Data**:
-   - Create a new task that pulls the temperature data from XCom and converts it from Kelvin to Celsius.
+   - Create a new task that pulls the temperature data from XCom and converts it to any other temperature unit (i.e., Kelvin, Fahrenheit).
    - Save the converted temperature back into XCom.

 3. **Save Data to File or Cloud**: